eelkevdbos/openexchangerates-php/README.md

 ```

+All methods return the json data structure as noted in the [API docs](https://openexchangerates.org/documentation) provided by OpenExchangeRates.org.

 ## Simple caching

 Guzzle provides us with a cache subscriber for the request client.
 For more information, please read the [cache-subscriber](https://github.com/guzzle/cache-subscriber) docs.

+## Disclaimer

+This project is not affiliated in any way with OpenExchangeRates.org.
+It is intended to provide a useful service and comes with no warranty or any kind.
+The author is not responsible for any damages or problems incurred during usage of the API.
+Use at your own risk.